 How to avoid soggy chilaquiles

-I don’t recommend using store bought tortilla chips because they tend to get soggy really quickly when mixed in the sauce.
-Lightly frying corn tortillas at home, however, creates much more sturdy chips and can withstand more liquid.
+I don’t recommend using store-bought tortilla chips because they tend to get soggy really quickly when mixed in the sauce.
+Lightly frying corn tortillas at home, however, create sturdier chips that can withstand more liquid.

 - Using store bought chips?
 If you must use store-bought tortilla chips, I recommend using a lightly salted, very sturdy chip.
 Otherwise, the tortilla chips will easily break or become extremely soggy very quickly.
 Add the chips and salsa into the skillet at the same time, heat over medium-heat, and toss to coat.